TanKode/a3-life-1/extDB-Build/README.md

 tbbmalloc.dll

 You can drag the extdb.dll to that folder as well or you can copy over @extdb over as a regular mod.
 If you choose to use @extdb as a regular mod your commandline will be:
--mod=@bambusfarm_server;@extdb
+-mod=@life_server;@extdb

-If you are not using @extdb as a mod and choose to drag extdb.dll into the main arma 3 server directory then you only need @bambusfarm_server in the commandline.
+If you are not using @extdb as a mod and choose to drag extdb.dll into the main arma 3 server directory then you only need @life_server in the commandline.

 For Linux